Emanuel-Sifuentes/AviatrixLabs/AKS and Azure Firewall/README.md

 - **az-app-secret** - Azure secret for the Azure App used by Terraform
 - **az-tenant-id** - Azure tenant ID to identify AAD tenant
 - **az-region** - Azure region for resources to be deployed in (defaults to East US 2)
-- **az-ssh-key-value** - The SSH public key value to be used to SSH onto VMs

-Additionally, you will need to add your SSH public key and private key to the **user_init.sh** file in order for those keys to also be added to the jumpbox.
-Alternatively, you can edit the TF files to opt-in to password-only access.

-Finally, it is recommended that you change the pre-defined password variables to avoid any security concerns.
+Additionally, it is recommended that you change the pre-defined password variables to avoid any security concerns.

 # Post-deployment